Updated, Nov. 14: We've added photo comparisons between the Galaxy S10 and Galaxy Note 9.

 There used to be no dispute as to which Samsung phone was the company's big-screen beast.
 The Galaxy Note series featured the largest displays, the most processing oomph, and the features most obviously geared toward anyone who subscribed to the theory that Bigger Is Almost Always Better.

-We've posted our review of the S10 Plus, and we're awaiting our chance to test the S10, but we've had enough hands-on time with the new devices to compare and contrast them with the Note 9.
-We'll update this article with a final verdict once we've completed our S10 testing, but here's how these big-screen Samsung phones compare at this point.
+We've reviewed both the S10 Plus and S10, with enough hands-on time to compare and contrast these two phones with the older Note 9.
+Here's how these big-screen Samsung phones compare at this point.

 |Phone||Galaxy S10||Galaxy S10 Plus||Galaxy Note 9|